Sometimes things go wrong in agile software development

 I was once set to develop a talent assessment tool as a side project for a company I was working on.
 Two other developers with more company time than I and deep expertise in a different set of technologies were also assigned to the task.
 The three of us along with the director of operations of the office set ourselves to build the product and we failed miserably.
 Here are the reasons why I believe we failed so badly.

-Firstly, this was supposed to be a refactor from scratch of a solution I came up with during the hiring process I went through to start working for this company.
+This was supposed to be a refactor from scratch of a solution I came up with during the hiring process I went through to start working for this company.
 At that moment I was put to the task of building a simple solution for this talent assessment problem they were untill then managing with a spreadsheet.
 I remember being told to use Angular because that was the technology I was going to be using afterwards for client projects if I got hired.
-So I built it covering the basic features using Angular, Angular Material and Firebase and got hired.
+So I built it covering the basic features using Angular, Angular Material, Firebase and got hired.

 First week.
 We broke down some of the basic features we should implement first and set up a couple of sprints using a Waffle.io board and GitHub issues.
 The first tasks were all related to get the data persistance layer ready.
 One of the Ruby devs was a very smart guy obssessed with minimalism.
 Those were qualities but in some way turned out to be weaknesses.
 His obsession with using only minimal dependencies slowed down the team a lot and that started to raise concerns with our director of operations, the one who was playing both the PO and the stakeholder roles in the project scrum setup.